aiegoo/obstruction/README.md

 </object>

 [assignment](https://eggs.or.kr/crh/drone_resource/-/blob/8a8c0dbcb7c50f0f5b7541e4c7125fab2ec93437/50.CPP_app.pdf)
-You can use the [editor on GitHub](https://github.com/aiegoo/obstruction/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/aiegoo/obstruction/edit/master/README.md) to preview the source and offer your ideas through the pull request, which I would welcome with wide open arms.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you are done with one version of Obstruction, you can choose another Tag from the branches marked Tag and sequential version numbers, which will run [youtube](https//youtube.com:xkdyk??) to rebuild the pages in your site, from the content in your choice of version files.

 ### obstruction